biowdl/expression-quantification/index.md

 layout: default
 ---

-> BioWDL is currently still under development and not production ready.
-> Use at own risk!

 This repository contains the [Biowdl](https://github.com/biowdl) workflows usable for quantifying transcriptional expression measures.
 There is currently one pipeline available: `multi-bam-quantify`,